 - Why did you choose to pursue a green career?
 What are some of the most rewarding and challenging aspects of working in sustainability?

 I realized I would need further education in this area, so I looked for graduate programs in sustainability.
 This was in 2008, when there were not nearly as many programs as there are today.
-I landed on the Master of Arts in Global Leadership and Sustainable Development program at Hawaii Pacific University (HPU).
+I landed on the master of arts in global leadership and sustainable development program at Hawai'i Pacific University (HPU).
 I've had a career focused on sustainability ever since.

 - What are some of the most valuable skills you gained from your degree?

-The MA Global Leadership and Sustainable Development program at HPU taught me a lot of great information about how to move sustainability through an organization.
+The MA in global leadership and sustainable development program at HPU taught me a lot of great information about how to move sustainability through an organization.
 One of the most valuable skills I learned was implementing organizational change through sustainability, which includes relationship-building, breaking down silos in organizations, embedding sustainability into organizations' culture, baselining and benchmarking sustainability metrics, engaging employees around sustainability, and setting goals for the organization.

 - What was the job search like after you graduated?
 How did you end up in your current position?

 This position was only 15 hours per week and pretty low pay.
 I applied for this position and was fortunate enough to get a job offer.
 I gave up my full-time, well-paying job with benefits to take a part-time, low-paying job with no benefits because I knew I needed experience to start my career in sustainability.
 I was very glad I made that decision; six months later, the position became a full-time staff job.

-- How do you keep up-to-date with new research and developments relevant to your work?
+- How do you keep up to date with new research and developments relevant to your work?

-I stay connected with other sustainability professionals via LinkedIn and several sustainability conferences and events each year.
+I stay connected with other sustainability professionals via LinkedIn and attend several sustainability conferences and events each year.
 I produce and host a podcast called Sustainable Nation, where I interview global leaders in sustainability every week.
 I learn a great deal just by chatting with these amazing people every week.
-I also follow sustainability new sources like Sustainable Brands, Environmental Leader, Green Biz, and Triple Pundit.
+I also follow sustainability news sources like Sustainable Brands, Environmental Leader, Green Biz, and Triple Pundit.